JustineCodes/GitHubCopilot/README.md

 - Tuesday the 11th of July
   - I have been getting lots of use out of Copilot at work with PowerShell.
 I enjoy seeing solutions that I may not have thought of.
 The inline prediction is pretty neat, and has helped me improve my spelling.
   - I still type out most code, but I find the prediction helps me spell the commands correctly.
 I also love how it fills in a function, with parameters, when I call it further down in the script.

+- Thursday the 13th of July
+  - Today I started digging into how Jira works.
+I find GUIs interesting as you need to learn how to navigate the software.
+Where as with the command line you learn to talk to it.With a stroke of luck though I was able to help someone else learn a bit about Jira and sprints.
+I find sharing my knowledge helps me learn and better understand.
+Its the explaining what I learned that helps solidify the new information.
+    - I was able to backup and restore my test environment.
+    - Learned the difference between company managed and Team managed.
+I see why we are going with company managed.
+    - I really want to better understand creating flows for each project.
+We currently have one flow for all projects, and that doesn't really work well.
+Tomorrow I think I'll focus on flow creation.
+  - This evening I have been reading up on Power Platform administration.
+It is a bit overwhelming to be learning two things at once.
+But I have been a bit of a slacker the past year, so I don't mind.
+Lots of new terms and concepts that I'm wrapping my head around.
+    - It's neat that there are different types of environments to use.
+I thought it was just a label, but nope, each environment has a purpose.
+    - Permissions are something I'm going to need to invest a bit of time into.
+I want to thoroughly understand what gives what.
+    - I like how you can use environments as containers for different people to store information and apps.